Carlo Prevale: Career

-He worked at Radio m2o for 15 years, directs Plast Records and his recording studio Suono Strano, where he produces musical productions, compilations, jingles, music acronyms, radio-television formats and deals with advertising dubbing.
+Prevale worked at Radio m2o for 15 years, directs Plast Records, and operates his recording studio Suono Strano, where he produces musical productions, compilations, jingles, music acronyms, radio-television formats and deals with advertising dubbing.

-He is an ex-member of the dance music group Tarquini & Prevale, with whom in 2004 he had several collaborations with the Roman radio station Radio Centro Suono, conducting programs such as Voglio Vederti Danzare and Mix Time Machine.
+He is a former member of the dance music group Tarquini & Prevale; they had several collaborations in 2004 on the Roman radio station Radio Centro Suono, conducting programs such as Voglio Vederti Danzare and Mix Time Machine.
 Subsequently, for the m2o radio station, again with the same musical group, he conducted programs such as Kick off – m2o nel Pallone and Gamepad – La Consolle Virtuale, with the latter also mixed 2 compilations and created different record productions.

-Prevale in 2005 abandons the local radio presenting as author a new format to the artistic direction of the newly formed m2o, national broadcaster of dance music of the Gruppo Editoriale L'Espresso: Kick off – m2o nel Pallone, a mix of dance music and trance alternated in voice from news on the world of football that was broadcast every Sunday morning from 11.00 to 13.00.
+Prevale in 2005 abandoned the local radio presenting as author a new format to the artistic direction of the newly formed m2o, national broadcaster of dance music of the Gruppo Editoriale L'Espresso: Kick off – m2o nel Pallone, a mix of dance music and trance alternated in voice from news on the world of football that was broadcast every Sunday morning from 11.00 to 13.00.

 In 2006, he is the presenter and author of another broadcast for the m2o station: Gamepad – La Consolle Virtuale.
 An italodance music container alternating in voice with news on the world of videogames, created in collaboration with videogame console manufacturers such as: Sony, Microsoft, Nintendo, Activision, Ubisoft and Koch Media.

 In the same year he started a recording project, producing his first single: In My Dreams, included in the Amoroso's Invasion compilation produced by the Perugia label Smilax Publishing, followed in 2007 by his second single: Sognami, version sung in Italian by In My Dreams.

 Also in 2007 he selects and mixes Gamepad Compilation Vol. 1.0, a collection of italodance music linked to the homonymous program he broadcast on m2o, produced by the record label of Bit Records and distributed by Caymera S.r.l. of the Mondadori group; followed successively by the Gamepad Compilation Vol. 2.0, always produced by Bit Records and distributed by Self.

 In 2009, for Fluida Records, Turin's record label, he produced the cover: Ritual Tibetan by Gigi D'Agostino and New Year's Day by U2, both of which were included in the Musica Maranza Vol. 6 compilation, followed the following year by the remix of I Gotta Feeling (Carlo Prevale Dance Concept) inserted in Musica Maranza Vol. 7.